shanebdavis/mxp/EXPEDITION_METHOD.md

 Once a week, repeat these steps:

-Good call!
-Here’s an update that keeps “knowledge” central:

 1. **Plot**: Mark your current position on the map.
 2. **Reflect**: Review key knowledge gained over the past week.
 3. **Reorient**: Refine your overall goal and strategy in light of new knowledge.